 With easy to understand language, he starts out by discussing some basic concepts.
 As the course goes on, he includes studio demos and location shoots that show the information in action.
 Throughout, he brings in pertinent images and diagrams, illustrating concepts whenever possible.

 Furthermore, Thornton makes a point of interacting with his virtual students.
 A frequent follower of accompanied class discussion, he chimes in to answer nearly any question that’s posted.

 For obvious reasons, this class shows just how valuable virtual courses can be for burgeoning photographers.
 About as hands-on as possible, as can be, this course uses every means possible to convey one of the medium’s most important concepts.

 Class duration: 3hr 13m 55s

 A La Carte Price: $24.99

-In short, Helton’s Dog Photography class is a major departure from the beginner courses discussed earlier.
-As an intermediate course, much less of the lesson is devoted to fundamental topics – it’s expected that students tuning in should already have the basics covered.
+In short, Helton’s Dog Photography class is a major departure from the beginner course previously discussed.
+As an intermediate course, much less of the lesson goes to fundamental topics.
+It’s expected that students tuning in should already have the basics covered.
 However, that doesn’t mean that technical information is entirely omitted from this course.
 For instance, a few post-processing Photoshop tips are shown via screen sharing.

 Review 3: Craftsy Advanced Classes